 US Lacrosse has hosted national championships for boys' and girls' at the U15 age group since 2009.
 Teams earn berths to the national championships by their performance at the previous year's championships, by their performance at US Lacrosse regional championships or via an at-large selection process.

 US Lacrosse Regional Championships

 US Lacrosse held its first regional championships in 2011 and in 2012 the championships expanded to include events for boys and girls at the U11, U13 and U15 age groups.
 The 2013 US Lacrosse Regional Championships took place in Raleigh, N.C., Madison, Wis., Amherst, Mass., and San Jose, Calif., where they will also take place in June 2014.

 US Lacrosse has published a full listing for its annual Camp Directory.
 This directory, historically published in US Lacrosse Magazine, will be housed online this year and is available to the public with over 300 camps.

 The goal of the this program is to nationally recognize individuals who have made contributions to the game over time while supporting the mission and vision of US Lacrosse.

 Sportsmanship, Honor and Safety

 US Lacrosse encourages and promotes good sportsmanship among all boys and girls players, with an emphasis on safety and a respect for the game.
-Learn more about this campaign by clicking below.
+Learn more about Competing with Class & Honoring the Game

 Join US Lacrosse to receive the magazine in your mailbox and be sure to check out the videos online in Your Edge to have you playing your best.